tonym128/tonym128.github.io/_posts/2026-03-17-axis-rush-high-speed-cylindrical-racing.markdown

 ## The Vision: Redefining the Racing Line

 In most racers, the "line" is two-dimensional.
-In **Axis Rush**, it's a full 360-degree experience.
+In **Axis Rush**, its a full 360-degree experience.
 By allowing players to jump between the **Interior** and **Exterior** of the cylindrical track, I wanted to create a game where spatial awareness is just as important as reflexes.

 Flipping to the inside gives you a tighter turn radius but limits your visibility, while the outside offers a grand view of the neon-soaked horizon but leaves you exposed.